 I love opening and holding doors.

 I love the potential in the unknown.
-I love how more minds are becoming open to exploring strangeness.
+I love how more minds are exploring strangeness.
 I love how more humans are willing to unlearn.

 I love how sometimes I’m wrong.
 I love when I don’t feel bad about it.